Nest co-creator wants you to pay $33 a month not to trash your food

 Only we keep making it worse.

 Food waste is difficult to measure, but the numbers are staggering.
-Some 35% of all food made in the US is discarded or lost.
+Some 35% of all food made in the U.S. is discarded or lost.
 Landfills, brimming with excess food, emitted 109.3 million metric tons of carbon dioxide equivalent in 2020, more than half the total from natural gas systems, according to the Environmental Protection Agency.
 Then there’s all the resources blown making food no one eats.
 The EPA estimates that each year food waste knocks out 14 billion pounds of fertilizer and enough water to quench 50 million households.

-Project Drawdown, a research nonprofit, lists the solutions necessary to avoid global temperatures rising by 2 Celsius degrees before the century’s end.
+Project Drawdown, a research nonprofit, lists the solutions necessary to avoid global temperatures rising by 2 degrees Celsius before the century’s end.
 Topping the list?
 Eliminating food waste.

 Composting helps.
 But, outside of some pockets of the country, rates are abysmal.
 Less than 6 million American households have access to curbside composting, according to research from Biocycle, an industry publication.
 Most composting facilities only accept yard waste.
 Besides, the better tactic, economically and environmentally, is to feed excess food to people or animals.